-Year 2 at the Botanical Gardens
+Year 2 Trip to Botanical Gardens

 Year 2 took part in an interactive workshop about minibeast as part of our wriggle and crawl topic.
 The children learnt why minibeasts are important within our world and how they have a positive impact on local ecosystems.
 Each child had the opportunity to observe and hold a wide variety of live minibeasts such as stick insects, centipedes, scorpions and snakes.
 Year 2 looked carefully at each creature and discussed each animal’s external physical features learning how each of the animals adapts to survive within their habitat.